Yared22s/alx-low_level_programming/README.md

-This Directory Contains Functions and nested loops
+This is debugging main directory